Type 1 Diabetes Treatment with Artificial Pancreas: Benefits, Process & Future

 Can Artificial Pancreas Technology Be Used for Type 2 Diabetes?

-Currently, the Artificial Pancreas is designed mainly for Type 1 Diabetes patients who rely on external insulin.
+The Artificial Pancreas is designed mainly for Type 1 Diabetes patients who rely on external insulin.
 However, some clinical trials are exploring its use in advanced cases of Type 2 Diabetes where insulin is needed.
 While not yet standard, this technology may eventually help Type 2 patients who struggle with unstable blood sugar, offering better control and fewer complications.

 Future of Diabetes Management: How Smart Technology is Changing Lives